 The rule provides instructions regarding farm workers who are paid on a contract basis and the amount to be included as payroll if the workers are employees.
 The rule does not direct that all farm contract workers are employees.

-The WCIRB often receives inquiries regarding whether a worker or workers are employees of a business, but as stated above, the WCIRB and the CDI do not make determinations regarding the employment status of workers.
+The WCIRB often receives inquiries regarding whether a worker or workers are employees of a business, but as stated above, the WCIRB does not make determinations regarding the employment status of workers.
 Such determinations are regulated by the Department of Industrial Relations, Division of Labor Standards Enforcement.
 The Department of Industrial Relations has a section on its website devoted to the subject of employment status.
 Please refer to: